 The ASL team have been involved in many community archaeology projects over the years, especially in connection to the Barcombe Roman Villa excavations.

 We are very keen to participate in non-commercial projects that involve community engagement, which includes local society groups, students and other community partners, such as the Sussex School of Archaeology.
 ASL’s proprietor set up the present School in 2012 and worked for two years as the school manager.
 She left in 2014 in order to concentrate fully on developing ASL further, although she still teaches for them part-time and continues to have close links.
-Individual training and day schools in prehistoric pottery are also organzied through ASL and will be expanded upon in future years.

-Our team have designed and delivered public engagement activities, covering a wide range of events including talks to local societies, walks with local groups and conferences about our projects, as well as training for local colleges, the National Trust and working with the Young Archaeologists Club.
+In the past our team have designed and delivered public engagement activities, covering a wide range of events including talks to local societies, walks with local groups and conferences about our projects, as well as training for local colleges, the National Trust and working with the Young Archaeologists Club.
 Sites we have collectively contributed to include Isfield Ditched Enclosure, Barcombe Roman Villa, Varley Halls in Brighton, Plumpton Roman Villa and Bridge Farm, Wellingham.
 These have been conducted as a mixture of hands on teaching with students, as well as providing voluntary excavation and site direction/supervision.

 "The Newmarket Farm Dig Project is currently recieving much needed support from ASL for the post-excavation processing of our finds offering the use of their office space, as well as linking me with further volunteer and professional help - thank you"